 Bone-in chicken thighs are the most economical cut of chicken.
 Broiling cooks the chicken faster than baking, taking under 20 minutes because you are using direct heat.
 The caveat is that all ovens are different, so times are approximations.

 The taste of these Broiled Chicken Thighs is great, with plenty of acidity from the Dijon mustard.
 The cayenne gives it a little kick, but it is optional here.
-Plenty of taste comes from the mustard and shallots.
+There is plenty of taste coming from the mustard and shallots.

-For boneless, skinless thighs — forget crispness, of course — smear the meat with the mustard mixture, then broil it for just about six minutes, turning two or three times to prevent burning.
+For boneless, skinless thighs, smear the meat with the mustard mixture, then broil it for just about six minutes, turning two or three times to prevent burning.

 - 4 bone-in chicken thighs